Where Are Your Shoulders in Downward Facing Dog?

 In order to change the direction in which the wrist is facing, we actually need to change the position of the hand.
 Not only do we get stuck in which way the elbows are facing, but also in which finger in the hand is facing straight forward.
 Which finger is facing forward has an impact on whether the line of the wrist is facing forward, inward, or outward.
 Which is correct also depends on what the shoulder looks like.

 I tend to start with lining the crease of the wrist with the front edge of the mat.
 This means that as someone moves through the most common positions of chaturanga, up dog and down dog, their wrist is bending in a more or less right angle and in a forward and back direction.

 But, depending on what the shoulder looks like, I may be willing to adjust the hands by rotating them outward slightly.
 This tends to increase the ability of some people to open their shoulders and find space.
-I have seen some dramatic changes in shoulder pain from simply rotating people’s hands outward slightly and lining up their wrist or beyond and angling the line of the wrist outward slightly.
+I have seen some dramatic changes in shoulder pain from simply rotating people’s hands outward slightly, lining up their wrist, and angling the line of the wrist outward slightly.

 What this also means is that it’s not their middle finger that is pointing straight forward.
 This is a generally well-accepted element of alignment and I’m sure some of you will disagree with anything but the middle finger pointed straight ahead.
 I believe it is a good starting place and then we might have to adapt to the individual if it turns that it doesn’t benefit them.

 If you want to find your own serratus anterior you can feel this muscle activate by doing a couple of really simple exercises.
 Take a childs pose, arms forward.
 Let the elbows be bent slightly and resting on the floor.
 If you have any type of pinching feeling in the shoulder itself while doing this, bend your elbows more by bringing them back toward your body.